-Interest costs are capitalized for assets that are constructed for the Company's own internal use, this includes internally developed software and property and equipment, for the period of time to get them ready for its intended use.
-During the years ended December 31, 2017, 2016 and 2015, the Company capitalized \$3.6 million, \$4.3 million and \$5.0 million of interest expense, respectively.
+Interest costs are capitalized for assets that are constructed for the Company's own internal use, including internally developed software and property and equipment, for the period of time to get them ready for their intended use.
+During the years ended December 31, 2018, 2017 and 2016, the Company capitalized \$3.7 million, \$3.6 million and \$4.3 million of interest expense, respectively.